Faraninam/To-Do-List/README.md

 License 📜

 This project is open-source and uses the MIT License.
 This means you're free to use, modify, and share this code!
 See the LICENSE file for all the details.
-(You might want to create a LICENSE file in your project folder if you don't have one!)

 Let's Connect!
 (Contact) 📧

 Got questions or just want to chat about coding?
 Feel free to reach out!

 Name:Faran Inam